 While printing the credit note, the invoice title will now appear based on the Taxability of the stock items or ledgers as:

-● Tax Invoice for taxable transactions.
+● Tax Invoice for taxable transactions and exports.

 ● Bill of Supply for exempt or nil rated transactions.